KingVikraman/So_long_2D_Game/README.md

 # So_long_2D_Game
 I am building a mini 2D game using MinilibX (the graphical lib from 42).
 The game reads a map file, displays the map using images (walls, floors, player, exits, etc.), and lets the player move around using the keyboard.

-🏁 STEP 1: Understand the Requirements 📜
-Must-have features:
+# 🎮 so_long Project Guide

+Welcome to the **so_long** project!
+This guide will walk you through the steps to successfully complete the project from scratch.
+Whether you're just starting or want a clear checklist, this document is for you.

+---

+## 🧠 Project Overview

+You will build a simple 2D game using **MiniLibX**, a lightweight graphics library.
+The game must read a map from a file and let the player move through it while collecting items and reaching an exit.

+---

+## ✅ Project Requirements

-  • Read a .ber map file
+- Load a `.ber` map file.
-  • Map must be rectangular, closed (surrounded by walls), and have:
+- Map must be:
+  - Rectangular
+  - Surrounded by walls (`1`)
+  - Contain:
-      • At least 1 player (P)
+    - At least 1 player (`P`)
-      • At least 1 exit (E)
+    - At least 1 exit (`E`)
-      • At least 1 collectible (C)
+    - At least 1 collectible (`C`)
-  • Show the map using images
+- Render the map graphically using `.xpm` images.
-  • Allow player to move using arrow/WASD keys
+- Handle player movement with the keyboard.
-  • Exit only when all collectibles are collected
+- Allow exit only when all collectibles are collected.
-  • Count and display number of moves

-🔗 Bonus (if you're doing bonus part):
-  • Enemies that move
-  • Animation
+- Display the move count.

+### 🔥 Bonus (optional)
+- Enemies with simple movement
+- Animated sprites
-  • Mouse support
+- Mouse interaction

+---

-🛠 STEP 2: Setup Your Project 🔧
+## 🛠 Project Setup

+Recommended folder structure:
 so_long/
 ├── Makefile
 ├── libft/
 ├── mlx/
 ├── assets/
 │ ├── player.xpm
 │ ├── wall.xpm
 │ └── ...
 ├── maps/
 │ └── level1.ber
 ├── src/
 │ ├── main.c
 │ ├── map_parser.c
 │ ├── render.c
 │ ├── events.c
 │ ├── utils.c
 │ └── ...
 └── includes/
 └── so_long.h

+---

+## 🧩 Step-by-Step Development

-🗺 STEP 3: Parse and Validate the Map 🧩
+### 1️⃣ Parse and Validate the Map

-You’ll write code to:
-   • Read the file (line by line, use get_next_line)
+- Read the `.ber` map file line by line (use `get_next_line`).
-   • Store it in a 2D array
+- Store the map in a 2D array.
-   • Check:
-     • All lines are same length
+- Validate:
+  - Map is rectangular.
-     • Surrounded by walls
+  - Surrounded by walls.
-     • Has only allowed characters: P, E, C, 1, 0
-     • Has at least 1 of each required (P, E, C)

-🔍 Tips:
-   • Create a t_game struct to hold map, player pos, collectibles count, etc.
+  - Contains only valid characters: `P`, `E`, `C`, `1`, `0`.
+  - Contains at least one `P`, one `E`, and one `C`.

+### 2️⃣ Initialize MiniLibX & Load Images

+- Initialize MLX with `mlx_init()`.
+- Create window using `mlx_new_window()`.
+- Load `.xpm` images using `mlx_xpm_file_to_image()`.
+- Draw each map tile with `mlx_put_image_to_window()`.

+### 3️⃣ Handle Player Movement

+- Use `mlx_hook()` or `mlx_key_hook()` to capture key events.
+- Check if the new position is valid (not a wall).
+- If it's a collectible, reduce the count.
+- If it's an exit and all collectibles are taken, end the game.
+- Count and display number of moves.

+### 4️⃣ Exit and Free Resources

+- Free all malloc’d memory.
+- Destroy all MLX images and window using `mlx_destroy_*` functions.
+- Print error messages for invalid maps and exit gracefully.